-Cholesterol is the major precursor of all classes of steroid hormones including mineralocorticoids (e.g aldosterone), glucocorticoids (e.g cortisol), progestins (e.g progesterone), estrogens (e.g estradiol) and androgens (e.g testosterone).
+All classes of steroid hormones have cholesterol as the major precursor.
+This include mineralocorticoids (e.g. aldosterone), glucocorticoids (e.g. cortisol), progestins (e.g. progesterone), estrogens (e.g. estradiol) and androgens (e.g. testosterone).
 Steroid hormones are exclusively synthesized and secreted in the testes, ovaries, placenta and adrenal cortex.
-Synthesis and secretion of; testosterone occurs in the testes, aldosterone, cortisol and androgens in the adrenal cortex, progesterone and estrogens in the ovaries and placenta 10.
+Synthesis and secretion of; testosterone occurs in the testes, aldosterone, cortisol and androgens in the adrenal cortex, progesterone and estrogens in the ovaries and placenta10.
 Steroid hormones are synthesized (figures 7) from cholesterol by the shortening of its hydrocarbon chain and hydroxylation of the steroid nucleus.
 At first, cholesterol is converted to pregnenolone, a 21-C compound, catalyzed by desmolase which cleave cholesterol at its side chain and this is the rate limiting reaction step.
-The reactions in the synthesis of steroid hormones require NADPH and molecular oxygen (O2).
+In the synthesis of steroids hormones, the reactions require NADPH and molecular oxygen (O_2) .
 The term corticosteroid is used to mean mineralocorticoids and glucocorticoids.
 The complex formed by steroid hormones with plasma protein (plasma albumin) is due to their hydrophobic nature and enables them to be transported from the sites where they are synthesized via the blood to where they exert their effects.
-Steroid hormones generally perform biochemical and physiological functions which include; metabolic functions, immune system functions, menstrual cycle regulation, kidney related homeostasis functions linked to mineralocorticoids influenced reabsorption of sodium ion (Na+) and removal of potassium and hydrogen (K+ and H+) and reproductive functions 1.
+Steroid hormones generally perform biochemical and physiological functions which include; metabolic functions, immune system functions, menstrual cycle regulation, kidney related homeostasis functions linked to mineralocorticoids influenced reabsorption of sodium ion (Na+) and removal of potassium and hydrogen (K^+ and H^+) and reproductive functions1.
+Synthesis of androgens and estrogens are either through the intermediate products; progesterone or pregnenolone.
+For the synthesis of androstenedione, an androgen, a steroid with 19-C atoms, progesterone undergoes hydrogenation at C-17 by the enzyme action of 17- α -hydroxylase and a subsequent cleaving of the chain of C-20 and C-21. side Similarly, androstenedione is reduced by 17-\beta-hydroxysteroid dehydrogenase (keto group reduction) in order to synthesis testosterone, another important androgen.
+The syntheses of estrogens are derived from androgens by de-methylation (removal of methyl group) at carbon 19 by the action of aromatase.
+Estradiol is derived from testosterone and estrone is synthesized from androstenedione.
+Steroid hormones perform essential function in the body.
+Progesterone is involved in enabled secretion by the mammary glands and uterus.
+It helps the fertilized egg to be implanted in the uterus until maturity.
+Testosterone is involved in the advancement and development of male secondary sex characteristics, promotes the production of sperm, encourages and involved in biosynthesis (anabolic steroid).
+Estrogens are involved in menstrual cycle control and in the advancement and development of female secondary sex characteristics12.